boyter/boyter.org/content/posts/sloc-cloc-code.md

 ## Optimisations

+At this point I started to run though all of the edge case calculations for code counters.
+Dealing with mult-line strings and the like.
+This took a while to work out but after a fewy days I had what appeared to be accurate results.

-So with the application running well producing decent output and being fast I decided I wanted to add some crude complexity calculations to the output.
+So with the application producing decent output and being fast I decided I wanted to add some crude complexity calculations to the output.
 After all yet another code counter is not that useful.
 Having one that could point out potentially problematic files would allow it to stand apart.
 Since I did that it blew away most of the performance I put in.

 A quick check on 1, 2, 4, 16 and 32 core machines showed that all of a sudden scc went from faster than tokei and loc to slower by about 2x.
 That is for every second tokei took to count code scc took two.